TAPPING LA’S VAST ROOFTOP SOLAR POTENTIAL COULD REAP HUGE BENEFITS FOR CITY’S MOST DISADVANTAGED COMMUNITIES

 The report, Sharing ’s Promise: Harnessing LA’s FIT to Create Jobs and Build Social Equity, calls for the LADWP’s current feed-in-tariff (FIT) program, also known as CLEAN LA Solar, to be expanded from 100 to 600 megawatts, and to include incentives for solar developers and property owners to focus much of that growth in low-income communities where solar potential is among the most promising in the city.
 Incentives should also be provided to companies hiring disadvantaged workers for the installation of the solar systems, according to the report.

-The CLEAN LA Solar program allows local commercial property owners to sell generated from rooftops and parking lots back to LADWP at a competitive fixed rate.
-The report finds that expanding the program to 600 megawatts will help Los Angeles achieve a state mandate to generate a third of its from renewable resources by 2020.
+The CLEAN LA Solar program allows local commercial property owners to sell solar generated from rooftops and parking lots back to LADWP at a competitive fixed rate.
+The report finds that expanding the program to 600 megawatts will help Los Angeles achieve a state mandate to generate a third of its energy from renewable resources by 2020.

 Prior studies commissioned by the LABC Institute have concluded that Los Angeles has 10,000 acres of rooftop solar potential, enough to support a FIT far larger than the 600 megawatt program recommended in the study released today from the USC Program for Environmental and Regional Equity (PERE) and the UCLA Luskin Center for Innovation.
 And according to the report,over 40 percent of the current CLEAN LA Solar project applications are located in Los Angeles’ solar equity “hot spots,” or neighborhoods with abundant rooftop space for solar installations and also in need of significant socioeconomic and environmental investment.
 Areas identified as “hot spots” include the San Fernando Valley, Downtown Los Angeles and the region surrounding the Port of Los Angeles.